retsamedoc/VoronV2_klipper/README.md

-# Voron V2 Klipper Profile
+# Voron V2.4 Klipper Profile

+_This is a work in progress; more so then usual since I have not completed the hardware build (front loading mostly)._

 Packages:
   https://github.com/KevinOConnor/klipper